swyxio/swyxdotio/content/writing/technical/scrollbar-shenanigans.md

 slug: scrollbar-shenanigans
 categories: ['CSS']
 date: 2020-02-06
+description: Styling scrollbars for my space on the Internet
 ---

 If you visit this site on a Webkit browser (Chrome, Safari, Opera, new Edge) you will see a new fancy scrollbar: